 1 Scope

 This Technical Report aims at investigating the function enhancement, end to end service operations and procedures to support Integrated Sensing and Communication with the considerations of a sub-set of use cases (e.g. commercial, automotive, public safety and emergency services) based on the requirements documented in TS 22.137 [2].
+In this study, the scope is restricted to gNB-based sensing.

 With that aim, the scope covers relevant system architecture design aspects including service authorization and revocation, discovery and selection of sensing entities/functions, sensing data collection and result exposure, and configuration parameters provisioning.